sass/sass/proposal/package-importer.md

 [node resolution algorithm]: https://nodejs.org/api/packages.html
 [package-config]: https://pub.dev/packages/package_config

-There will be tension between the different path resolution algorithms that are used.
-To address this, a `pkg:` url will only use the environment's resolution initially in order to resolve a starting path.
-After that, it will be handed off to the Sass algorithm, which works directly with the filesystem, to resolve index files and partials.

 To better understand and allow for testing against the recommended algorithm, a [Sass pkg: test] repository has been made with a rudimentary implementation of the algorithm.